-The Husky and the Labrador, two hard-working dogs:
+The Husky and the Labrador, two hard-working dogs

 This is always going to be a bit of a gamble.
-Labradors are much more laid-back than the highly-strung Husky.
+Labradors are much more laid-back than the high-strung Husky.
 Depending on the mix, a Labsky could inherit either of these qualities.
-Alternatively, these opposing characteristics may balance each out, and your Labsky will not be too docile or too hyperactive.
+Alternatively, these opposing characteristics may balance each other out, and your Labsky will not be too docile or too hyperactive.
 Huskies love to dig; labradors love to chew.
 A Labsky can be born with either of these traits, or even both!

-Do labskies need a lot of exercise?
+Does the Labrador cross Husky need a lot of exercise?

-All dogs are pack animals, but the pack mentality is very much part of the Huskies DNA.
+All dogs are pack animals, but the pack mentality is very much part of the Husky's DNA.
 This can often be passed onto the Labsky, which makes training and socialisation super important.
 A Labsky won't necessarily start competing for dominance, but a poorly trained one will have little respect for boundaries or house rules.

 The Labrador - Husky mixed breed: Grooming and shedding

-Labsky health concerns
+Labsky health issues

 As always, a mix breed is susceptible to any of their parent's medical issues.
-Common problems for the Husky include
+Common problems for the Husky include:

 - Eye infections like conjunctivitis